arrowtype/type-x/README.md

 ### Basics

 Click the switch to activate font overrides!
+Click it again to remove your overrides.

-Click the menu icon to control your font overrides.
+Click the menu icon (`☰`) to control your font overrides.

 ### Font Overrides